MGJvanGroeningen/gaia_oc_amd/README.md

 ### Gaia archive credentials

-We download the stellar data from the Gaia archive https://gea.esac.esa.int/archive/, which requires an account for large queries.
+We download this stellar data from the Gaia archive https://gea.esac.esa.int/archive/, which requires an account for large queries.
 The code that is used to handle the queries expects a credentials file (with filename 'gaia_credentials' by default), which contains 2 lines for username and password, in the supplied data directory to login to the Gaia archive.
 This file can be created by running

 `python create_gaia_credentials_file.py [username] [password]`.